iterative/katacoda-scenarios/get-started/sharing/step3.md

 # Pull files from data storage

+With `dvc pull` we can download a file from a data storage to the cache.

 For the sake of example let's remove first the data file and the cache, and then let's try to retrieve it from the data storage.